 15 credits, Level 5

-- the demise of a national party system that had held the Union together since the 1830s
+- subsequent demise of a national party system that had held the Union together since the 1830s

-- the rise of North-South tensions in the wake of the Kansas-Nebraska Act
+- rise of North-South tensions in the wake of passage of the Kansas-Nebraska Act

-- the sources of southern proslavery nationalism in the 1850s
+- sources of southern proslavery nationalism in the 1850s

 100%: Coursework (Essay)

 This module is approximately 150 hours of work.
 This breaks down into about 23 hours of contact time and about 127 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2022/23.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: